 Low FODMAP Shrimp Fajitas are an onion-free take on the Tex-Mex classic.
 This 30-minute recipe features 8 flavorful ingredients and can be made in one skillet.

 - 2 tablespoons garlic-infused olive oil

-- 2 bell peppers, seeded and sliced into thin strips
+- 1 medium red bell pepper, seeds removed and sliced into thin strips (about 1 cup strips)

-- 1 lb. uncooked shrimp, peeled, deveined and tails removed
+- 12 ounces uncooked medium shrimp, peeled, deveined, and tails removed

 - Category: Main Dish

 - Cuisine: Tex Mex-Inspired